 On balance, I probably would consider taking it again but only as a one-off.

 How it compares with the herbal type

 The first thing to note is that these pills don’t smell or taste as bad as the valerian-based herbal ones, so that’s a plus.

 They are considerably stronger in effect than the herbal pills too.
 Strangely though, I did feel a sedative effect with the others while still awake, which I didn’t with the One-A-Night.

 I didn’t feel any effects the next day with the herbal pills though.
 So they both have their pros and cons.

 Please remember that this was just my experience with the two types.
 It could be completely different for you, and as you’ll see in the comments below, people react differently to them.

 From the instruction leaflet, the ingredients are:

-- Diphenhydramine hydrochloride 50mg (this is the anti-histamine which makes you sleepy)
+- Diphenhydramine hydrochloride 50mg (the anti-histamine which makes you sleepy)